minershive/hiveon-kb/guides/start_worker_setup.md

 Replace the `your_hash_from_web` with your `FARM_HASH`.

-For more details regarding ASIC installation, please refer to this [GitHub page](https://github.com/minershive/hiveos-asic).
+For more details regarding ASIC installation, please refer to this <a href="https://github.com/minershive/hiveos-asic">GitHub page</a>.

 # Finishing Setup
 As soon as your worker connects to the dashboard, you’re all done!
 Your worker should now be ready for you to make a few final adjustments in the dashboard, which we will describe in our next article.